gggga0212/vimsetting/README.md

   Select what folder you want to open and press "o" to open it.
 ## What are Plugin in vimrc
 * [airline](https://github.com/vim-airline/vim-airline): lean & mean status/tabline for vim that's light as air
+* [fzf](https://github.com/junegunn/fzf): A command-line fuzzy finder
 * [vim-monokai](https://github.com/sickill/vim-monokai): Monokai color scheme for Vim converted from Textmate theme
 * [Nerd Tree](https://github.com/scrooloose/nerdtree): A tree explorer plugin for navigating the filesystem.
 * [NERDCommenter](https://github.com/scrooloose/nerdcommenter): Vim plugin for intensely orgasmic commenting